The ability to see wholes, understand interconnections, and analyze how parts influence each other within complex systems to make better decisions.

 Systems thinking is the discipline of understanding how components interact within a whole, recognizing feedback loops, emergent properties, and unintended consequences.
 It moves beyond linear cause-and-effect to grasp dynamic complexity, enabling better decisions in organizations and society.

-At this level, you move beyond seeing problems as isolated events.
+If you've checked off most of this list, you move beyond seeing problems as isolated events.
 You can identify the key components within a system and describe simple relationships between them.
 You rely on guidance to structure your observations but are developing the habit of asking "what else is connected to this?"

 5-level proficiency model (Awareness to Expert) used to define level boundaries and expected autonomous behaviors for systems thinking